zimolzak/healthcare-data-quality/zimolzak-data-quality-2024.md

 - **476,000 to 989,000** retinal imaging reads.
 Assume 44 reads / hour.[^ijta]

 - That equals 5--11 *working years,* or **\$1.4--2.8
-million!** (Before any computing at all. *Just* to score images for "referable" diabetic retinopathy.
-The AI can assess no other features of the retina whatsoever.)
+million!** (Before any computing at all.
+The AI is *just* to score images for "referable" diabetic retinopathy.
+It can assess no other features of the retina whatsoever.)

 [^ijta]: Kolomeyer AM *et al.* *Int J Telemed Appl.* 2012;2012:806464.
 [PMID: 23316224](https://pubmed.ncbi.nlm.nih.gov/23316224/)